numerica-ideas/community/aws/building-a-serverless-web-application/README.md

 ## STEP 4: Testing the Application

-Navigate in the **AWS Console Management > CloudFront**, on your CloudFront Distribution copy the URL of your domain name and paste it into your browser
+Navigate in the `AWS Console Management > CloudFront`, on your CloudFront Distribution copy the URL of your domain name and paste it into your browser

 ![apigateway](./images/51.png)

 ![apigateway](./images/52.png)

+## Resources

+To facilitate the practical implementation of the concepts discussed in this article, we have provided a GitHub repository containing all the necessary files to build your serverless web application using AWS services.
+You can access the repository at the following link [here]()

 ## Conclusion

-In conclusion, this article outlined the process of building a serverless web application using AWS services.
-We configured AWS S3 for hosting, utilized CloudFront for content delivery, and implemented AWS WAF for security.
-DynamoDB and Lambda functions handled data storage and retrieval, while API Gateway exposed our functions as RESTful API endpoints.
+In conclusion, this article provided a comprehensive guide on building a serverless web application using AWS services.
+We successfully configured AWS S3 for efficient hosting, leveraged CloudFront for optimized content delivery, and implemented AWS WAF to ensure robust security measures.
+Additionally, the dynamic duo of DynamoDB and Lambda functions seamlessly managed data storage and retrieval, while API Gateway served as a gateway for RESTful API endpoints.

 With these tools, we achieved a scalable, secure, and efficient deployment.
 By leveraging serverless architecture and AWS services, you can build your own serverless web applications, delivering exceptional user experiences in the cloud.